aklump/cloudy-tools/knowledge/pages/usage/configuration.md

 Configuration files are YAML or JSON.
 They are connected to your script in one, two, or three ways.

-1. The main configuration file is required and is hardcoded in your script as `$CONFIG`.
+1. The main configuration file is required and is hardcoded in your script as `$CLOUDY_PACKAGE_CONFIG`.
 1. Within that file, you may indicate additional configuration files using the key `additional_config`, which defines an array.
 Be aware that these paths are relative to `config_path_base`, see below for more info.
 1. Finally, configuration files may be provided dynamically at run time listening to the event `compile_config`.